 To me, you lay your burden on Macmillan and they help you carry the burden.
 It could be a complete stranger on the end of the phone, but they instantly become a friend because they can sort of tap into how you’re feeling.

-It is a matter of just getting it all off your chest and handing it over to them.
+Macmillan’s there to help you carry the burden.
+And that leaves me free, because I’ve got it all off my chest now.
+It is a matter of getting it all off your chest and handing it over to them.
 Then you can put the phone down and get back to living your life.